Abrazar la vida

-Abrazar la Vida, released on October 28, 2003, is the fifth album by Luis Fonsi.
+Abrazar la Vida (Embrace Life), released on October 28, 2003, is the fifth album by Luis Fonsi.

 Reception

 The AllMusic review awarded the album 3 and a half stars stating "Fonsi opens ABRAZAR LA VIDA with the plaintive torch song "Quien Te Dijo Eso?," akin to Babyface's country turn on "When Will I See You Again," followed by the more R&B-flavored, but still torch-laden, title song.
 However, the dance floor is not ignored, as Latin horn touches snake in infectiously on the frenetic "Yo Te Propongo," an almost dizzying number.
 On ABRAZAR LA VIDA, Fonsi reveals himself to be most comfortable in the modern crooner dye, and casts a satisfying pop shadow with his fifth album.".